python/cpython/Doc/using/cmdline.rst

    Run Python in isolated mode.
 This also implies :option:`-E`, :option:`-P` and :option:`-s` options.

-   In isolated mode :data:`sys.path` contains neither the script's directory nor the user's site-packages directory.
-All :envvar:`PYTHON*` environment variables are ignored, too.
+   In isolated mode, :data:`sys.path` does not contain the current working directory, the script's directory, or the user's site-packages directory.
+   All :envvar:`PYTHON*` environment
+   variables are ignored, too.
 Further restrictions may be imposed to prevent the user from injecting malicious code.